-Objective 9 Build our r Build our role as an anchor institution that contributes to life in London Lead Executive Roger Dav Roger Davidson, Director of Strategy and Transformation Lead Assurance Scrutiny Audit Com mittee Lead Executive's Assurance statement Assured □ Partially Assured ☐ Not Assured □ This is a multi-facetted piece of work and different elements are at different stages of development.
-Make Ready, sustainability and fleet areas are well developed, while our work on the health inequalities and public good elements are yet to be fully developed.
-Further assurance provided by Committee where required Indicators/milestones Priorities Oversight Q1 Q2 Q3 Q4 Ensure the transition in house of the Make Ready service delivers the benefits to the staff and our service set out in the business Chief Financial Officer Embed insourced team to feel part of LAS Continual review of business case to identify and deliver efficiencies Review the options to expand the scope of the Make Ready service to include more LAS vehicle cohort Deliver the benefits expressed in the Business Case Ensure entry level recruitment is representative of the communities and populations we serve across London Director of People & Culture Recruit to newly established EDI team - particular focus on EDI specialist recruitment knowledge.
+Objective 9 Build our r ole as an anchor institutio on that contributes to life e in London Lead Executive Roger Dav Roger Davidson, Director of Strategy and Transformation Lead Assurance Scrutiny Audit Com Audit Committee Lead Executive's Assurance statement Assured Partially Assured \Box Not Assured \Box This is a multi-facetted piece of different stages of developme fleet areas are well developed inequalities and public good eler nt.
+Make Re I, while our w ady, sustainability and ork on the health Further assurance provid ded by Committee where req uired Indicators/milestones 1 Priorities Oversight Q1 Q2 Q3 Q4 Ensure the transition in house of the Make Ready service delivers the benefits to the staff and our service set out in the business case Chief Financial Officer Embed insourced team to feel part of LAS Continual review of business case to identify and deliver efficiencies Review the options to expand the scope of the Make Ready service to include more LAS vehicle cohort Deliver the benefits expressed in the Business Case Ensure entry level recruitment is representative of the communities and populations we serve across London Director of People & Culture Recruit to newly established EDI team - particular focus on EDI specialist recruitment knowledge.
 Collaborate with NHE/I on anchor network Recruitment strategies to be commissioned.
 Recruit public education lead to support - through educational activity - the recruitment of staff and volunteers from diverse communities Develop and implement public education strategy that encourages diverse local communities to work at LAS, including children and young people Delivery of public education strategy (ongoing).
 Review of all recruitment campaigns and agree revised methodologies for failed campaigns Actively promote paramedicine as a career pathway to diverse student communities in London Director of People & Culture / Initiate research to define the specific issues and challenges with respect to diversity in para medicine.
 Discuss findings of research with HEE and LAS education partners including universities Implement action plan to support more diverse recruitment including working more closely with Implement action plan to support more diverse recruitment including working more closely with